-Soultrace vs 16Personalities: Two Approaches to Personality
+Soultrace vs 16Personalities: Accuracy Compared

 16Personalities has introduced millions of people to personality assessment.
 Over 1.4 billion tests completed.
 Clean interface, memorable type descriptions, instant results.
 It's become the default first personality test for many people.